spring-iitd/Cellular-Security/docs/divyanka-docs/two-vm-setup.md

 Do `vagrant up` in both the terminals.

+### SSH into the Vagrant machines
-3. Now, on both the seperate terminals (with open5gs and ueransim folders), do `vagrant ssh` and each.
+Now, on both the seperate terminals (with open5gs and ueransim folders), do `vagrant ssh` and each.
 You'll ssh into the machines.

 ```bash
 vagrant@ubuntu2204:~$ ls